kc9cbx/LANcube/Software/README.md

 ## Setting up software and provisioning the LAN3

 #### Preparing the Card
-Download the zip file containing the LAN3 SD card image.
+Download the zip file containing the LAN3 SD card image from the Releases.
 Unzip the image – resulting file will be around 3.5Gb

 Follow the process outlined here: https://raspberrytips.com/create-image-sd-card/ to expand LAN3 image on to the SD card.